ut-ras/ras_site_old/_posts/2020-05-02-robotathon.md

 Recently, we've gone through our semesterly meeting of hell and have secured funding for next semester's Robotathon.

-I thought it would be interesting to describe how RAS will organize the competition (and to document it somewhere, for personal reference), so I'll have a second post, labeled *Robotathon Steering Committee - How It's Made*, posted today or tomorrow detailing how we decided to allocate the money, what needs to be done to host a competition, and logistic challenges that past competitions have faced.
+I thought it would be interesting to describe how RAS will organize the competition (and to document it somewhere, for personal reference), so I'll have a second and third post, labeled *Robotathon Steering Committee - How It's Made*, posted today or tomorrow detailing how we decided to allocate the money, what needs to be done to host a competition, and logistic challenges that past competitions have faced.

 ---
 So status updates on where we're at, split into general categories: